Piet Mondrian. Victory boogie woogie, (1942-44) in varied publications and exhibitions

 Piet Mondrian’s Victory boogie woogie, (1942-44), has been in the collection of Gemeentemuseum The Hague, The Netherlands since 1998.
 (Click the link to see a photo of the artwork.)
 From 1944-87, the artwork was officially based in Meriden, CT, USA.

-> Also, click to see photos and information about Perle Fine’s copy of Victory Boogie Woogie, interpretation of a completed Victory Boogie Woogie, and analytical charts of the artwork.
+> Also, refer to Perle Fine’s copy of Victory Boogie Woogie, interpretation of a completed Victory Boogie Woogie, and analytical charts of the artwork.
 These works were exhibited in the 1947-52 Painting toward architecture exhibition.
 (Scroll down to the artworks list at bottom.)

 OVERVIEW OF SECTIONS